rydmike/flex_color_picker/README.md

 # Tutorial

-In this chapter we use the default bundled example application as an introduction to the **FlexColorPicker**.
+In this chapter, we use the default and bundled example application as an introduction to the **FlexColorPicker**.
 We will create three different color pickers, with different configurations and use the `ColorPicker` three different ways.

 This example uses a `StatefulWidget` as its main page, the `ColorPickerPage`, where we define three different `Color` objects in its local state, and give them a start value in the `StatefulWidget`'s `initState()`.

-We will use these colors to indicate the currently selected color for the three examples and as start color value for each example color picker.
+We will use these colors to indicate the currently selected color for the three examples and as start color value for each color picker.

 ```dart
 class _ColorPickerPageState extends State<ColorPickerPage> {